 The following generalizes the compactness and transversality results for Fukaya algebras to the broken case:

-\begin{theorem} Let $\Gamma$ be an uncrowded type of stable broken treed disk of expected dimension at most one and suppose that regular, stabilizing perturbation data $P_{\Gamma'}$ have been chosen for all uncrowded boundary strata $\ol{\U}_{\Gamma'} \subset \ol{\U}_\Gamma$.
-There exists a comeager subset of the space of regular perturbation data $P_\Gamma$ equal to the given perturbation data on lower-dimensional strata and sufficiently close to the base almost complex structure and metric such that \begin{enumerate} \item {\rm (Transversality)} Every element of $\M_\Gamma(\XX,L,\DD)$ is regular. \item {\rm (Compactness)} The closure $\ol{\M}_\Gamma(\XX,L,\DD)$ is compact and contained in the stable, uncrowded locus. \item {\rm (Tubular neighborhoods)} Each uncrowded stratum $\M_\Gamma(\XX,L,\DD)$ of dimension zero has a tubular neighborhood of dimension one in any adjoining uncrowded strata of one higher dimension. \item {\rm (Orientations)} The uncrowded strata $\M_\Gamma(\XX,L,\DD)$ of formal dimension one or two are equipped with orientations satisfying the standard gluing signs for inclusions of boundary strata as in the unbroken case; in particular we denote by $\eps([u]) \in \{ \pm 1 \}$ the orientation sign associated to the zero-dimensional moduli spaces. \item {\rm (One-leaf forgetful morphisms)} among the regular perturbations there exist a comeager subset that are divisorial, and for these there exist forgetful morphisms
+\begin{theorem} Let $\Gamma$ be an uncrowded type of adapted pseudoholomorphic broken treed disk of expected dimension at most one and suppose that admissible perturbation data $P_{\Gamma'}$ have been chosen for all boundary strata $\ol{\U}_{\Gamma'} \subset \ol{\U}_\Gamma$.
+There exists a comeager subset of the space of admissible perturbation data $P_\Gamma$ equal to the given perturbation data on lower-dimensional strata such that \begin{enumerate} \item {\rm (Transversality)} every element of $\M_\Gamma(\XX,L,\DD)$ is regular; \item {\rm (Compactness)} the closure $\ol{\M}_\Gamma(\XX,L,\DD)$ is compact and contained in the adapted uncrowded locus; \item {\rm (Tubular neighborhoods)} each uncrowded stratum $\M_\Gamma(\XX,L,\DD)$ of dimension zero has a tubular neighborhood of dimension one in any adjoining uncrowded strata of one higher dimension; \item {\rm (Orientations)} the uncrowded strata $\M_\Gamma(\XX,L,\DD)$ of formal dimension at most one are equipped with orientations satisfying the standard gluing signs for inclusions of boundary strata as in the unbroken case; in particular we denote by $\eps(u) \in \{ \pm 1 \}$ the orientation sign associated to elements $u$ of the zero-dimensional moduli spaces $\M(\XX,L,\DD)_0$. \end{enumerate} \end{theorem}

-where $\Gamma$ is any type with a single leaf and $f(\Gamma)$ the type with no leaves obtained by forgetting the leaf. \end{enumerate} \end{theorem}